CogEpitome/iv1201project/README.md

 Download a copy of the github repository, and open it in your preferred IDE, the system was developed and tested in NetBeans 8.2 EE

-Install the Payara Server
+Install the Payara Server,
-Configure the Server to include the database as a datasource named 'ApplicantDS'.
+configure the Server to include the database as a datasource named 'ApplicantDS'.
 For custom configuration of the database, please see the glassfish-resources file in the WEB-XML folder.